%

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Murray (20% down at 7%) is approximately $1,164/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,340.
-The median rent of $1,140/mo is roughly comparable to buying costs — in this environment, renters choose flexibility while buyers choose equity building.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Murray (20% down at 7%) is approximately $931/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $1,107/mo.
+The median rent of $1,140/mo is actually comparable to or more than the cost of buying — this is unusual and may signal rent correction risk, as tenants realize they could build equity for a similar monthly outlay.
+Monitor this ratio over time — if buying becomes cheaper than renting, expect some tenant attrition as renters convert to homeowners.
+The gap between $1,140 in rent and $1,107 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Murray is $51,300, with a population of 50,000 growing at 0.8% per year.
 Murray is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Moderate population growth indicates a stable economic foundation.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors

 Murray offers an attractive combination: affordable prices keep your entry cost low while strong rent-to-price ratios drive cash flow.
-The affordable price point also means more residents can eventually buy, providing a natural exit strategy if you ever sell to an owner-occupant.
+The affordable price point also means more residents can eventually buy, providing a natural exit strategy if you ever sell to an owner-occupant buyer who will pay a premium over investor pricing.
+The bottom line: Murray's cost of living profile strongly favors rental investors through low entry costs and strong income ratios.

 Sponsored · Want to analyze a specific property?
 DealCheck imports real listing data and runs the full analysis for you.